 Initiate a binding IRP (where a panel decision is enforceable in any court recognizing international arbitration results) or a non-binding Request for Reconsideration (where the ICANN Board of Directors is obliged to reconsider a recent decision or action/inaction by ICANN’s Board or staff).

-Reject ICANN Board decisions relating to reviews of IANA Functions, including the triggering of any PTI separation process for the IANA naming functions.
+Reject ICANN Board decisions relating to reviews of IANA functions, including the triggering of any PTI separation process for the IANA naming functions.

 The CCWG-Accountability proposes that a Bylaw be added that states that if the entire ICANN Board is removed, an Interim Board will be established only as long as is required for the selection/election process for the Replacement Board to take place.
 Supporting Organizations (SOs), Advisory Committees (ACs), and the Nominating Committee will develop replacement processes that ensure the Interim Board will not be in place for more than 120 days.
 The Interim Board will have the same powers and duties as the Board it replaces.
 Having a Board in place at all times is critical to the operational continuity of ICANN and is a legal requirement.